pranjalpokharel7/pranjalpokharel7.github.io/content/about-resume/about.md

 **Discord:** ppok24#9422\
 \
 **Quotes To Live By:**
-- "It is what it is." - *Random Stoic*
+- "The most important thing is to try and inspire people so that they can be great in whatever they want to do." - *Kobe*
-- "Everything that irritates us about others can lead us to an understanding of ourselves." - *Jung*
+- "You can't beat me.
+I'm prepared to die." - *Israel Adesanya, 5th Round vs. Kelvin Gastelum, UFC 236*

 **Dedicated:**